 Taking a module for credit

 Imperial Horizons modules fall into three credit categories:

 The majority of departments will allow you to take an Imperial Horizons module for 'degree credit' instead of taking one of your departmental options at some point during your time as an undergraduate.
 These modules are often referred to as ancillaries or electives.
 Your department will specify which Imperial Horizons modules you can take for degree credit and in which year of study.
-2 term courses are worth 7.5 ECTS points and your final mark will appear on your transcript.
+2 term modules are worth 7.5 ECTS points and your final mark will appear on your transcript.
 Please note that you may be required to pass your Imperial Horizons module to pass your year.

 Please see Module options by department, for more information about what is permitted by your home department.

 Undergraduate students who started in academic year 2019/20 onwards, will choose a for-credit module from I-Explore’s wide selection.
 Imperial Horizons is one of the streams from which I-Explore students can choose their I-Explore module.
 Depending on your department, you will take your I-Explore module in either your second or third year of study at Imperial.